Can You Combine Raw and Kibble in Your Pet's Diet?

 Whether you’re just starting your pup on a raw food diet or have been doing it for ages, you may be curious about adding kibble to the mix.
 Adding dry foods alongside your pet’s raw meals can be a convenient, cost-effective way to feed your furry family member.
 But, is it safe?

 There’s a lot of misinformation about providing your pet with a raw food and kibble diet.
-Read on to learn more about why and how you should mix raw food with kibble to create a balanced diet for your pet.
+Read on to learn more about why and how you should mix raw food with kibble and other highly processed dog food to create a balanced diet for your pet.

 Myths About Mixing Kibble and Raw Food Diet

 Your pet’s diet is the foundation for his or her health.
 That’s why there’s tons of information online about the best raw food and kibble diets.
 And while some of those resources are helpful, there’s also a lot of misinformation about how to combine these diets.

 Here are some common myths about mixing kibble and raw food that have been debunked.

 Raw and Kibble Dog Food Are Too Different to Digest Together